FRSOURCE/tiny-carousel/packages/docs/guide/usage.md

 ## Plugin Custom Events

-This plugin adds [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) for the most important methods of the [Core Tiny Carousel API](../../api-reference/core).
+This plugin triggers [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) for the most important methods of the [Core Tiny Carousel API](../../api-reference/core).
 Also, it extends Tiny Carousel instance with additional methods for the event handling.

 API Reference and the list of all events raised by this plugin you will find [here](../../api-reference/plugin-custom-events).